1. Loan against mutual funds

 2. Interest rates for loans against funds

-You can expect to repay the loan at an interest rate of 10-11% on the mutual fund units.
-Of course, this will be subject to terms and conditions set by the financier and loan tenure.
-Since it is a secured loan, the interest rate will be much lower than that of unsecured personal loans.
-Also, if your credit score is good or you have been a longstanding bank customer, the bank manager might agree to lower interest rate even more.
+You can repay the loan at an interest rate of 10% to 11% on the mutual fund units.
+Of course, this will be subject to the terms and conditions set by the financier and loan tenure.
+Since it is a secured loan, the interest rate will be lower than that of an unsecured loan.
+Also, if your credit score is good or you have been a longstanding bank customer, then the bank manager might agree for a lower interest rate.

 3. Lien for mutual funds

-Before we proceed further with the process to avail this loan, it is important to understand lien on mutual funds.
+Before we proceed further with the process to avail this loan, it is essential to understand lien on mutual funds.
 Lien is a document that gives the bank the right to sell the fund or hold it.
-Hence, when you mark a lien in the name of the bank you grant the bank ownership of the fund units you own.
+Hence, if you mark a claim in the name of the bank, then you grant the bank ownership of the fund units you own.

-You need to approach your fund house and ask for a lien on your units in the name of the bank for a lien transfer to the bank.
-All the unit holders must sign the request letter for lien transfer, who jointly hold the mutual fund.
+You then need to approach fund house and ask for a lien on your units in the name of the bank.
+All the unit holders must sign the request letter for lien transfer.

 4. How to apply for loan against mutual funds

 Many online portals sanction loans quickly if you hold units in the demat form and have prior permission.
-In case you hold units in the physical form, a loan agreement with the financier/bank should be in place.
+In case you physically own fund, then a loan agreement with the financier/bank should be in place.

 5. Availability of loan against mutual funds